falconry/falcon/docs/api/cors.rst

 .. _cors:

-Cors
+CORS
 =====

-Cross Origin Resource Sharing is an additional security check done by moderns browsers to avoid request between different domains.
-To allow it falcon has easy way to enable or disable your CORS policies at the initialization of a :any:`falcon.API`.
-By default CORS policies are enable in your :any:`falcon.API` object, so if any request is coming from a different domain will be blocked by the browser as default because falcon will not send the headers required by the browser to allow ross site resource sharing.
-You can change this easy just by instantiating a :any:`falcon.API` passing the parameter `cors_enable` as True
+`Cross Origin Resource Sharing <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_ (CORS) is an additional security check performed by modern browsers to prevent unauthorized requests between different domains.
+When implementing a web API, it is common to have to also implement a CORS policy.
+Therefore, Falcon provides an easy way to enable a simple CORS policy via a flag passed to :any:`falcon.API`.
+By default, Falcon's built-in CORS support is disabled, so that any cross-origin requests will be blocked by the browser.
+Passing ``cors_enabled=True`` will cause the framework to include the necessary response headers to allow access from any origin to any route in the app.

+When it comes to APIs, we recommend using this feature only when a robust AuthN/Z layer is also in place to authorize individual clients, as needed, to protect sensitive resources.

 Usage
 -----